Midwest Energy Policy Conference

 This year’s speakers will address the far-reaching topic of resiliency in our energy systems.

 The Midwest Energy Policy Conference provides diverse perspectives and engaging discussions on today’s most pressing energy issues facing the Midwest.
-This year the American Institute of Chemical Engineers (AIChE) and the Laufer Energy Symposium of the Missouri University of Science and Technology are joining the Missouri Energy Initiative in presenting the conference.
+This year the Laufer Energy Symposium of the Missouri University of Science and Technology is joining the Missouri Energy Initiative in presenting the conference.

 We’ve lined up speakers this year we think you’ll find fascinating and thought-provoking, especially with the 2016 theme of resiliency.